-Don’t just talk about your specific program--stress the benefits of studying abroad, such as academic, intellectual, professional, intercultural, and personal growth in your promotional efforts.
-Don’t forget about career/employment prospects.
+1. Don’t just talk about your specific program--stress the benefits of studying abroad in your promotional efforts: academic, intellectual, professional, intercultural, and personal growth.
+Don’t forget about career and employment prospects.
 For more information on statistics regarding benefits of study abroad, check out these articles:

-Think about which kind of students you want on the program and market
+4. Think about the kind of students you want on the program and market

 toward that population specifically.
 Be selective.

 5. Start recruiting EARLY - as soon as your program is approved - and don't stop until time is up.
 Your program will NOT "sell itself."
 It requires a cheerleader like you constantly promoting to students.
 When you have a list of 30 names, don't fool yourself by thinking you can rest.
 Those 30 names might turn into 3 applications.
 So keep at it until the final bell has rung.

 The biggest mistake faculty make is being shy.
 Don't be afraid to promote your program to your own students and colleagues.
 Indeed that is the main way recruitment is successful - by getting at the ready-made audience that already knows how fabulous it would be to study abroad with YOU - one of their favorite people!

 - Announce your program or course in your own classes and at student organization meetings.

 - Share information with colleagues in your department who would be willing to mention your program to their students, or offer to come to their class to give a short explanation of your program.